To always guarantee to have no duplicated or lost rows, we will use an intermediary table.

 5.Run a “INSERT INTO <Table T> SELECT * FROM <Intermediary Table>” SQL command (to copy the rows from the intermediary table to the final table T).

 6.Empty the intermediary table (i.e. run a “TRUNCATE TABLE” SQL command)

 We can also move the step 4 after the step 5 but then, in case of machine crash during step 5, there will be some “duplicated” rows.
-This might not be a good idea because the step 5 is very long.
+Furthermore, this might not be a good idea because the step 5 is very long.